htmlcsstoimage/docs/guides/base64-to-image.md

 <hr>

-## Use this with Zapier or Integromat
+## Use this with Zapier or Make

-We have integrations for both Zapier and Integromat.
+We have integrations for both Zapier and Make.
 You can use the example code above to convert base64 to images without writing any code yourself.

 [Zapier](https://docs.htmlcsstoimage.com/integrations/zapier/){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[Integromat](https://docs.htmlcsstoimage.com/integrations/integromat/){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Make](https://docs.htmlcsstoimage.com/integrations/make/){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }

 {% include code_footer.md version=3 %}